em-floch/home/_pages/about.md

 Hi, Emeline there 👋
 ======

-I'm a Senior Data Scientist at [Gro Intelligence](https://www.gro-intelligence.com/) where I predict the impact of climate change on global food supplies, informing strategies to mitigate risks and ensure food availability for all.
+I'm a Senior Data Scientist at [Gro Intelligence](https://www.gro-intelligence.com/) where I forecast the impact of climate change on global food supplies, informing strategies to mitigate risks and ensure food availability for all.

 I have a Master's degree in Computer Science and Machine Learning from Ensimag, France.